-- Feta Cheese.
+Feta Cheese.
 No feta cheese, no Greek salad.
 This is the key ingredient to your salad, a block of feta cheese, nice and salty.
 For a vegan greek salad, we recommend using the Violife Feta Cheese.

-- Traditional Greek salad dressing.
+Traditional Greek salad dressing.
 Extra virgin olive oil, red wine vinegar and honey are the three simple ingredients that you need to bring this salad together.
 If you are making this salad vegan, use maple syrup instead of honey.
 Choose the best olive oil that you have at home as it will define the flavour of your salad.

 How to serve the Traditional Greek Salad

 The traditional Greek salad can be served as a starter or main dish.
 When we make Greek salad we normally have it as a main, as we love it so much that we end up eating the whole salad!

 The best way to eat a Greek salad is with some bread to get all the juice released from the fresh vegetables combined with the vinaigrette.
 We love baking our homemade pita bread when making this salad or have it with fresh sourdough bread.

 If you want to make some other side-dishes to create a beautiful lunch try our Baba Ganoush, our Lemon and Rosemary Potato Wedges or our Beetroot Hummus.

 To make a vegan Greek Salad all you need to do is change two ingredients: The classic greek feta cheese and the honey.

 - Feta Cheese.
 Our favourite vegan feta cheese is the Violife Feta Cheese.
 This can be a great alternative when cooking for people with lactose intolerance or pregnant woman who cannot have unpasteurised cheese.